Home

 There are over 700 islands in the Bahamas.
 One nicer than the other.
 The islands stretch over 750 miles and cover over 100,000 square miles of water.

-Check out our map of Bahamas page to see where they all are.
+Check out our maps of the Bahamas and maps of the Caribbean to see where they all are.
 We also have two interactive maps for you to have fun with while you are planning that scuba dive vacation.

 As you can imagine, with this much water, there are a ton of diving opportunities.
-You can find almost any type of diving in the Bahamas:bahamas
+You can find almost any type of diving in the Bahamas:

 • Wreck diving